Myles Cale: College career

 Cale suffered a torn labrum in his shoulder and had surgery prior to his freshman season.
 In his debut, he scored 12 points and had five rebounds, four assists, and two steals in a win against Fairleigh Dickinson.
 As a freshman, Cale averaged 4.3 points and 1.6 rebounds per game.
 He scored 17 points in an 84–83 overtime upset of Kentucky during his sophomore season, and hit the game-winning three-pointer with 9.5 seconds remaining.
 Cale scored 23 points in a 78–74 upset of Maryland on December 22, 2018.
 He averaged 10.2 points and 4.1 rebounds per game as a sophomore, helping the team finish 20–14 and reach the 2019 NCAA tournament.
-Cale’s production dipped as a junior due to the offense of Myles Powell and Quincy McKnight, and he stated he did not accomplish what he wanted due to making sacrifices for the team.
+Cale's production dipped as a junior due to the offense of Myles Powell and Quincy McKnight, and he stated he did not accomplish what he wanted due to making sacrifices for the team.
 He averaged six points and 3.7 rebounds per game and made 25 starts.
 The season was ended prematurely due to the COVID-19 pandemic.

 On December 23, 2020, Cale scored a career-high 30 points in a 78–67 win against Georgetown.
 As a senior, he averaged 11.6 points per game while shooting 44.8 percent.
-Following the season, Cale announced that he would take advantage of the NCAA’s offer of an additional season of eligibility granted due to the COVID-19 pandemic.
+Following the season, Cale announced that he would take advantage of the NCAA's offer of an additional season of eligibility granted due to the COVID-19 pandemic.
 In his fifth season debut, he passed 1,000 career collegiate points and finished with 15 points, six rebounds and two assists in a 93–49 win against Fairleigh Dickinson.
 On November 22, 2021, Cale strained his groin during a loss against Ohio State, causing him to miss several games.
 He returned from the injury on December 4, in a win against Nyack College.
 As a fifth-year senior, Cale averaged 9.8 points and 3.9 rebounds per game.

 Professional career

-On December 2, 2022, he signed with Limburg United of the BNXT League.
+In November 2022, Cale signed with the Greensboro Swarm of the NBA G League.
+On December 2, he signed with Limburg United of the BNXT League.

+On June 16, 2024, he signed with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).

+On June 20, 2025, Cale signed a one year contract with FC Barcelona of the Liga ACB and EuroLeague.